wyx19981124/zk-DID/README.md

 ## Notes

 -   Follow the order: circuit → input → benchmark
+-   The Merkle tree contract needs to be manually deployed on-chain by the tester before running step 4(2).
 -   Results may vary depending on hardware
 -   You need to generate a new "powers of tau" ceremony using `snarkjs`.
 Place the generated `pot12_final.ptau` file into the `experiment/` directory before running the experiments.
 (The process can be referenced from: https://docs.circom.io/getting-started/proving-circuits/)